A Price Above Rubies: Production

 It was shot in Brooklyn during 1997.
 Entertainment Weekly reported that a group of onlookers, upset over the film's depiction of Judaism, got in the way of shooting one day.
-The producers faced backlash for casting Zellweger, who did not follow Judaism, in the lead role.
-Director Boaz Yakin remarked, "Zellweger was the best actor for the part.
+The producers faced backlash for casting Zellweger, who is not Jewish, in the lead role.
+Director Boaz Yakin remarked: "Zellweger was the best actor for the part.
 She is an actor.
 The Jews that worked on this film knew less about the Hasidic lifestyle than Renee did after reading 10 books about it.
 So, being a Jew doesn't qualify you to act the part any more than any other thing.
 It was more important for each actor and actress to find the emotional light of their character and learn to wear it like a second skin."

 Reception

 Roger Ebert of Chicago Sun-Times gave the movie three stars.
 While impressed by Zellweger's "ferociously strong performance", he found the film did not teach us "much about her society", and that the Hasidic community could have been treated in greater depth.
 Charles Taylor of Salon likewise appreciated Zellweger's performance, while also finding the cultural aspect treated too superficially.
 He described Sonia's choices as "clichés left over from the Liberated Woman movies of 20 years ago", and the movie generally as "that old middle-of-the-road groaner about the good and bad in every race".
 Maria Garcia of Film Journal International was more positively inclined to the movie, and called it a "beautifully wrought, skillfully rendered, and brilliantly acted film".